eclipse-edc/IdentityHub/docs/developer/architecture/identity-trust-protocol/identity.hub.architecture.md

 An `Identity Hub` (IH) manages identity resources in a dataspace.
 Specifically, it provides two services:

 - **Credential Service (CS)**.
 The CS manages [Verifiable Credentials](https://www.w3.org/TR/vc-data-model/).
-  This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (CS).
+  This includes read and write endpoints for Verifiable Presentations (VPs) and Verifiable Credentials (VCs).
 - **DID Service (DIDS)**.
 The DIDS is responsible for the creation, management and resolution of participant DIDs.

 ## 1.2.
 EDC Foundation